temptation4/kafka-interview-questions-/README.md

 ---

+✅ Producer
+✅ Serializer
+✅ Partition selection
+✅ Leader broker
+✅ Replication (ISR)
+✅ ACK (acks=0, 1, all)
+✅ Offset assignment
+✅ Consumer poll
+✅ Offset commit

+When a producer calls send(), Kafka first serializes the key and value using the configured serializers.
+It then determines the target partition.
+If a key is provided, Kafka hashes the key so that all messages with the same key go to the same partition; otherwise, it distributes the messages across partitions.

+The producer sends the message to the leader broker for that partition.
+The leader appends the message to the partition log and assigns it an offset.
+Depending on the acks configuration, the leader may wait for follower replicas (ISR) before sending an acknowledgment to the producer.

+On the consumer side, consumers in a consumer group continuously poll for new messages.
+Each partition is assigned to only one consumer within the group.
+After successfully processing the message, the consumer commits the offset, either automatically or manually, so Kafka knows which messages have been processed.

 ## 📖 Notes

 All detailed interview notes, explanations, examples, and production scenarios are available in the **PDF** included in this repository.